SenthilNayagan/senthilnayagan.github.io/_posts/cloud/aws/amazon-emr/2022-09-06-emr-overview.markdown

 - **Core node** (one or more core nodes)
 - **Task node** (optional i.e., zero or more task nodes)

+Let's go over each node type in detail.

 #### Master node

 The master node supervises the cluster and typically runs master application components of distributed applications.
 For instance, the master node runs the **YARN ResourceManager** service to manage application resources.
 It also runs the **HDFS NameNode** service, tracks the status of jobs submitted to the cluster, and monitors the health of the instances.